StoneT2000/BC19/README.md

 - Has a BFS algorithm thats really slow
 - horizontalSymmetry(gameMap) returns true if map is horizontally symmetric

-signals.js - Functions for processing signal data sent by bots to other bots
+signals.js - Functions for processing signal data sent by bots to other bots.
+Only has some of it
 - processMessage...(self, msg) updates self as needed

 units - Folder with all the code for processing self and returning an action, status update, and target